-- Enrolling in Medigap when you are first eligible, around your 65th birthday, is the easiest way to lower your costs.
+- Enrolling in Medigap when you’re first eligible, around your 65th birthday, is the easiest way to get the lowest cost.

-Medicare Plan N is a Medicare Supplement health insurance plan.
-Medicare Supplement insurance helps to cover some of the out-of-pocket costs associated with Medicare.
-While the plan is a standard one, the costs vary by the insurance company and geographic area you live in.
+Medicare Supplement Plan N, also called Medigap Plan N, is a type of supplemental insurance to help cover some of the out-of-pocket costs from Medicare.
+While the plan has standardized coverage, the costs vary by the insurance company and geographic area where you live.

-Medicare “plans” are different from Medicare “parts.”
-Plans are a part of Medicare supplement insurance while Medicare “parts” describe different aspects of care, such as hospital care for Medicare Part A or medical care for Medicare Part B.
+Medicare supplement “plans” are different from Medicare “parts.”
+Plans are a part of Medicare supplement insurance, while Medicare “parts” describe different aspects of care, such as hospital care with Medicare Part A or medical care with Medicare Part B.

 - Part A coinsurance and hospital costs for up to an additional 365 days after you use your Medicare benefits